 Example: Freight Farms manufactures fully-operational hydroponic farms from upcycled freight containers.
 Using advanced growing technologies and human-centered design principles, we provide individuals of all skill levels with the infrastructure to immediately begin producing a high-volume of locally grown food.

-Top rated on Yelp?
+Impressive year on year revenue growth?
+Name-brand customers?
 Kept 95% of customers over the last year?
 Built the world's smallest violin?
 Excite investors with your businesses' proudest numbers and most revealing accomplishments.
-Investors want to know how fast you’re growing and how you’re dominating the market.

 Got a pitch deck or a business plan?
 Attach longer documents for investors who want more details about your pitch.
 A solid pitch deck that hits the right points with the right visuals is much more effective (and fun) than a business plan.